-Choosing the best keyboard for beginners can make the difference between sticking with it or giving up.
-We have reviewed keyboards and digital pianos for all levels and budgets, but that first keyboard is often the most important.
+Choosing the first keyboard can make the difference between sticking with it or giving up.
+We have reviewed a wide range of pianos here at Higher Hz, and below, you’ll find our recommendations for the best beginner keyboards and digital pianos for 2023.

 Our list of beginner-friendly choices has something to offer all ages, budgets, and expectations.

-These are the best beginner keyboards and digital pianos right now:
+These are the best beginner keyboards and digital pianos to buy:

 - Yamaha NP-12